rahulunair/dl_service/README.md

-# A mircoservice application using DL models over an API
+# A serverless application for image classification using OpenFaas and Pytorch

-- Base TensorFlow or Pytorch framework
+- Base Pytorch framework docker image
-- A deep learning service like image classification
+- An Efficientnet based classification model for image recognition
-- A simple web application that uses the function
+- A simple web application to upload an image and get result

 Services communication

+Web app to image recognition service:
+- Event based faas
 - File IO
 - REST API
-- gRPC

-- Three applications are containerized and deployed using docker compose
-- The service can be served as serverless or persistent